Convergence and error propagation results on a linear iterative unfolding method: Introduction

 \section{Introduction}

-In data analysis one commonly faces the problem that the probability density function (\textit{pdf}) of a given physical quantity of interest is to be measured, but some random physical process, such as the intrinsic behavior of the measurement apparatus, smears it.
+In analysis of experimental data one commonly faces the problem that the probability density function (\textit{pdf}) of a given physical quantity of interest is to be measured, but some random physical process, such as the intrinsic behavior of the measurement apparatus smears it.
 The reconstruction of the pertinent unknown pdf of interest based on the observed smeared pdf and on the known response function of the measurement procedure is called unfolding.

-Let $x\mapsto f(x)$ be the unknown pdf which we intend to reconstruct, $(y,x)\mapsto \rho(y\vert x)$ be the response function of the smearing effect, and we assume that $y\mapsto g(y) = \int \rho(y\vert x)\,f(x)\,\mathrm{d}x$ is the measured pdf after smearing.
-In practice, the measured $g$ often contains an additional error term $y\mapsto e(y)$ originating from statistical counting and unaccounted systematic measurement distortions.
-The task of unfolding is to provide some close estimate for $x\mapsto f(x)$, given $y\mapsto g(y)$ and $(y,x)\mapsto \rho(y\vert x)$, i.e.\ to solve the above linear integral equation.
-This problem is numerically ill-posed as, according to Banach's closed graph theorem, a generic folding operator maps certain distant pdfs to close ones whose difference are shadowed by the contribution of the measurement error term \cite{laszlo2012, laszlo2006, cowan2002, blobel2008}.
+More specifically, one of the most common unfolding scenarios turning up in experimental data analysis is the following.
+Let $x\mapsto f(x)$ be the unknown pdf which we intend to reconstruct, $(y,x)\mapsto \rho(y\vert x)$ be the known response function of the smearing effect, and we assume that $y\mapsto g(y) = \int \rho(y\vert x)\,f(x)\,\mathrm{d}x$ is the measured pdf after the smearing effect, called folding.
+In practice, actually often only a statistical estimator of $g$ can be measured.
+Or, putting it differently, $g$ often contains an additional error term $y\mapsto e(y)$ originating from statistical counting and unaccounted systematic measurement distortions, in which case one has $y\mapsto g(y) = \int \rho(y\vert x)\,f(x)\,\mathrm{d}x \,+\, e(y)$ as the measured pdf estimator.
+The task of unfolding is to provide some close estimate for $x\mapsto f(x)$, given $y\mapsto g(y)$ and $(y,x)\mapsto \rho(y\vert x)$ along with some estimate on $y\mapsto e(y)$, i.e.\ to solve the above linear integral equation.
+It is quite well known in the literature that such a problem is numerically ill-posed.
+The primary reason for this is Banach's closed graph theorem: due to the pertinent theorem a generic folding operator maps certain distant pdfs to close ones whose differences after the folding are shadowed by the contribution of the measurement error term $e$.
+That quite well understood phenomenon is summarized e.g.\ in \cite{laszlo2012, laszlo2006, cowan2002, blobel2008, zech2010, kuusela2015, kuusela2016, dembinski2013}.

-In order to overcome the ill-posedness of the unfolding problem, some methods use restrictions on the unknown pdf \cite{laszlo2012, cowan2002, blobel2008}.
-These restrictions are controled by some regularization parameters whose particular value brings in a certain degree of arbitraryness (bias error) to the unfolded pdf, which is often difficult to quantify.
-In case of a consistent method the bias error should converge to zero when the regularization parameter is relaxed.
-In case of a consistent iterative method, the regularization parameter is the iteration stopping order, and the bias error which depends on this must converge to zero with increasing number of iterations.